 - Feeling emotionally numb

-- A feeling of a not leading a normal life
+- A feeling of not leading a normal life

 - Difficulty remembering important aspects of a traumatic event